 Check your sources!

 I’ve seen behemoth’s like HubSpot link to outdated and flat-out incorrect resources, so no one is immune.
 If HubSpot can screw that up, so can the rest of us.

 OK, tangent over.
 Now, how do you go about conducting content research?
 I think you already know the answer…

-Literally just do a Google search around your topic.
+Literally, just do a Google search on your topic.
 While most of the content of this post comes from experience, I did some research by Googling “How to create great content”, “How to write a great headline”, etc.

 You’ll end up reading one article that links to another, then another, then another… before you know it, you’ve found tons of great research on it (and probably some weird stuff too, the internet is a strange place...)

 Additionally, you can use Google Scholar to find scholarly research to play with.
 Citing big studies can make you much more credible than citing small surveys a company created (just don’t use that to hide behind, like I mentioned above with the “fool” thing).

 Beyond that, just read a lot.
 I read every single day - books, blogs, whitepapers… whatever you can get your hands on.
 Become a major consumer of content and develop a passion for learning, and you’ll never have to worry about research.

 Pro Tip: Bookmark any great resource you come across to include as research for future articles.
 (Do I really need to give you another push to bookmark this page?)

 One more tip: Use Google alerts to be alerted any time new research comes out.
 For example, I’m notified once a week when new content marketing research is released by an alert for “research OR study + content marketing”.
 Just replace “content marketing” with your preferred topic.